NOTE: this page, and related pages are still under constructions (5/14/15), but are mostly completed.

 Fine socks (in cotton, linen, silk or wool) can have a gauge of 12 (or more) stitches to the inch—16 (and more) stitches to the inch is not unknown (and in the not to distant past, not unusual!)

-More commonly today, most sock are knit at a gauge of 8 to 10 stitches to the inch, on needles from about 2mm(US size 0) to 2.75mm, (US 2)
+More commonly today, most sock are knit at a gauge of 8 to 10 stitches to the inch, on needles from about 2mm(US size 0) to 3mm, (US 2.5)

 Specialty socks (like boot liners or cabled hose) are often knit with thicker yarns, and stitch gauge of about 6 stitches to the inch.

 There is no hard and fast rule about what is the 'correct gauge'--gauge, design, utility all vary with the purpose and style.

 The changes make the cabled leg portion of the sock significantly larger (though less stretchy) and the foot portion of the sock finer and smaller, and more comfortable in a shoe.
 This sort of split--with the foot knit at one gauge, and the leg knit at a different gauge can also work for lace tops on socks.
 They can be knit with a with larger needles use on the leg (for more open looking lace) and finer needles on the foot (for comfortable snug socks.)

-The two most common ways to knit sock are Toe up, or Cuff down.
-There are other styles, including crosswise, flat and seamed, (with a center back or 2 side seams) multi directional, biased, and split (from heel down to toe, then from heel up to cuff), but for the most part, these other options remain novelties; Toe UP/Cuff Down are far and away the most common options but not the only ones.
+There are three common ways to knit sock are Toe up, or Cuff down plus Other(novelty) The other styles, including crosswise, flat and seamed, (with a center back or 2 side seams) multi directional, biased, and split (from heel down to toe, then from heel up to cuff), but for the most part, these other options remain novelties; Toe UP/Cuff Down are far and away the most common options but not the only ones.